 Inability to Stop

-Typically, the first sign of an addiction is the inability to stop using the substance of choice.
+When someone has addictive behavior, the first sign of an addiction is an inability to stop using the substance of choice.
 Even though someone may notice their life spiraling out of control, they can’t just stop.
 They may be able to stop for a short period of time or limit their intake.
 Eventually, though, they come back full circle to the point where they started.

 Continue Using Even with Negative Consequences